JaneliaSciComp/hortacloud-website/content/docs/user_manual/features.md

 ### Right-click operations

 Horta 2D has a number of operations on its right-click menu.
 Many of them are described elsewhere, especially in the [Horta Basic Operations]({{< ref "/docs/user_manual/basic_operations" >}}) section.
 We will quickly summarize most of the operations here.
-Operations that are not documented below fall into two categories.
-First, some of them are redundant with other parts of the UI and are likely to be removed from the menu.
-For example, "Begin new neurite here" is unnecessary on the right-click menu.
-That operation is also documented in the Horta Basic operation section.
-Second, if an operation is not documented anywhere, it is deprecated and likely to be removed entirely, not just from this menu.
-Some of these will be noted explicitly.

 #### Right-click in empty space